Professor Bayard Roberts

 in Health Systems and Policy

 15-17 Tavistock Place

-My research addresses the health determinants, policies and systems of countries in transition such as conflict-affected and fragile states or those in the former Soviet Union.
-This research has focused particularly on mental health, other non-communicable diseases, and harmful health behaviours such as tobacco and harmful alcohol use.
+My research addresses the health determinants, policies and systems of countries experiencing major social change such as those affected by armed conflcit and forced migration.
+This research has focused particularly on chronic conditions of mental health and non-communicable diseases, and harmful health behaviours such as tobacco and harmful alcohol use.

-I am co-investigator of a five-year European Commission funded study exploring scaling-up of mental health interventions for Syrian refugees in countries neighboring Syria and in Europe, led by Vrije Universiteit Amsterdam.
-I'm involved in research evaluating NCD interventions in humanitarian crises with Médecins Sans Frontières.
-I've also recently been involved in a study examining the burden of mental disorders and access to care for internally displaced persons in Ukraine.
+I am co-investigator/work package lead on a European Commission funded study exploring the scaling-up of mental health interventions for Syrian refugees in countries neighboring Syria and in Europe.
+This is led by Vrije Universiteit Amsterdam.